-Who needs the cervical cancer vaccine?
+Who needs the HPV vaccine?
 How many doses?
 What about side effects?
 Get answers to these questions and more.By Mayo Clinic Staff

-If the three-dose series of vaccines isn't completed by ages 11 to 12, the Centers for Disease Control and Prevention (CDC) recommends that girls and women through age 26 and boys and men through age 21 receive the vaccine.
-However, men can receive the HPV vaccine through age 26 if desired.
+If the three-dose series of vaccines isn't completed by ages 11 to 12, the Centers for Disease Control and Prevention (CDC) recommends that girls and women ages 13 to 26, and boys and men ages 13 to 21 receive the vaccine.
+However, men can still receive the HPV vaccine through age 26 if desired.

 The CDC and the FDA continue to monitor the vaccines for unusual or severe problems.

 The HPV vaccine is part of the routine childhood vaccines schedule.
 Whether or not a vaccine becomes a school enrollment requirement is decided on a state-by-state basis.

 Yes.
 The HPV vaccine isn't intended to replace Pap tests.
 Routine screening for cervical cancer through regular Pap tests beginning at age 21 remains an essential part of a woman's preventive health care.

 HPV spreads through sexual contact — oral, vaginal or anal.
 To protect yourself from HPV, use a condom every time you have sex.
 In addition, don't smoke.
 Smoking raises the risk of cervical cancer.

 To detect cervical cancer in the earliest stages, see your health care provider for regular Pap tests beginning at age 21.
 Seek prompt medical attention if you notice any signs or symptoms of cervical cancer — vaginal bleeding after sex, between periods or after menopause, pelvic pain, or pain during sex.

 - HPV vaccine information for clinicians.
 U.S. Centers for Disease Control and Prevention. http://www.cdc.gov/hpv/hcp/clinician-factsheet.html.
 Accessed July 7, 2016.